 By Joselyn B. Mwine

-The writer is the Public Relations Officer at the Uganda National Bureau of Standards.
+The writer is a Public Relations Officer at Uganda National Bureau of Standards.